JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-05-10-jetpack-compose-constraintlayout.md

 ### 👀 An example

-There is [an awesome sample project](https://github.com/riggaroo/ConstraintLayoutDemo) on `ConstraintLayout` and `MotionLayout` by [@riggaroo](https://twitter.com/riggaroo) that showcases how to build a Google Play Movies detail like layout for the Android View System.
-In this post I'll do an early try to replicate it for Jetpack Compose as possible.
+There is [an awesome sample project](https://github.com/riggaroo/ConstraintLayoutDemo) on `ConstraintLayout` created by [@riggaroo](https://twitter.com/riggaroo) that showcases how to build a Google Play Movies detail like layout for the Android View System.
+In this post I'll do a try to replicate it for Jetpack Compose as possible.
 Here is the final result:

 <table>
 	<tr>